mesosphere/konvoy-training/README.md

 instance.kudo.k8s.io/v1alpha1/zk created
 ```

-Check the status of the deployment:
+Check the status of the deployment: (Will only show status when deploying, otherwise will report a plan status is not found)

 ```bash
 kubectl kudo plan status --instance=zk